nnthanh101/o2o/README.md

  npm start
  ```

- 4. To develop against a working dapp and UI, see [the instructions in our demo dapp](https://github.com/OriginProtocol/demo-dapp#developing-with-a-local-chain).
+ 4. To develop against a working dapp and UI, see [the instructions in our demo dapp](https://github.com/o2oprotocol/dapp-boilerplate).

  ## Import

  ```
- import Origin from '@o2oprotocol/o2oprotocol'
+ import O2OProtocol from '@o2oprotocol/o2oprotocol'

  let configOptions = {}

- let { contractService, ipfsService, originService } = new Origin(configOptions)
+ let { contractService, ipfsService, o2oService } = new O2OProtocol(configOptions)
  ```

  ## Configuration Options

- Config options are passed into the Origin constructor at instantiation.
+ Config options are passed into the O2OProtocol constructor at instantiation.

  ```
  let configOptions = {
    option: 'value'
  }
- let origin = new Origin(configOptions)
+ let origin = new O2OProtocol(configOptions)
  ```

  Valid options: